-The passive tracer simulation captures the broad features of the SO's response to GHG forcing, with delayed SO warming arising from the advection of the anomalous warming signal by climatological ocean currents.
-That is, OHT changes can be largely understood as a change in the vertical temperature profile (Figs. 3e,j) on which the climatological residual-mean MOC acts $(\psi{res}\Delta T')$: greater warming near the surface (where the flow is northward) than at depth (where the flow is southward) results in anomalous northward OHT that nearly balances anomalous surface heat uptake south of the ACC; in turn, warming is damped south of the ACC and enhanced to the north (Figs. 3d,i).
-Equivalently, delayed SO warming can be viewed as arising from the equatorward transport of surface waters that have been exposed to GHG forcing, while deep waters that have not yet been modified by GHG forcing are upwelled in their place (Figs. 3e,j).
+The passive-tracer simulation captures the broad features of the SO's response to GHG forcing, with delayed SO warming arising from the advection of the anomalous warming signal by climatological ocean currents.
+That is, OHT changes can be largely understood as a change in the vertical temperature profile (Fig. 3e,j) on which the climatological residual-mean MOC acts ( $\psi{res}\Delta T'$ ): greater warming near the surface (where the flow is northward) than at depth (where the flow is southward) results in anomalous northward OHT that nearly balances anomalous surface heat uptake south of the ACC; in turn, warming is damped south of the ACC and enhanced to the north (Fig. 3d,i).
+Equivalently, delayed SO warming can be viewed as arising from the equatorward transport of surface waters that have been exposed to GHG forcing, with deep waters that have not yet been modified by GHG forcing being upwelled in their place (Fig. 3e,j).

-Two notable differences between the GHG and passive tracer simulations are the depth over which anomalous heat is stored in the ocean (Figs. 3e,j and Supplementary Fig. S10) and the structure of warming near the ACC (Figs. 3a,f).
+Two notable differences between the GHG and passive-tracer simulations are the depth over which anomalous heat is stored in the ocean (Fig. 3e,j and Supplementary Fig. 10) and the structure of warming near the ACC (Fig. 3a,f).
 Both can be linked to enhanced stratification of the upper ocean under GHG-induced heat uptake (absent under passive-tracer uptake).
-The zonal bands of warming within subduction regions north of the ACC are driven by a shoaling of winter mixed layers under warming (Supplementary Fig. S11), leading to a reduction in mode water formation45 and enhanced heat storage near the surface.
-These findings suggest that rapid warming and sea-level rise along the northern flank of the ACC do not require a wind-driven shift of ocean fronts, as has been assumed 16,17,26,32 but not observed 46,47 , and may instead be due to a convergence of heat that was taken up south of the ACC.
+The zonal bands of warming within subduction regions north of the ACC are driven by a shoaling of winter mixed layers under warming (Supplementary Fig. 11), leading to a reduction in mode water formation and enhanced heat storage near the surface.
+These findings suggest that rapid warming and sea-level rise along the northern flank of the ACC do not require a wind-driven shift of ocean fronts, as has been assumed17,18,27,33 but not observed, and may instead be due to a convergence of heat that was taken up south of the ACC.

-Additional ocean-only simulations show that surface westerly changes drive SO cooling on sub-decadal timescales, but ultimately enhance SO warming after several decades (Supplementary Fig. S12 and 14).
-Moreover, freshwater forcing simulations suggest that changes in the hydrologic cycle produce only modest cooling south of the ACC (Supplementary Fig. S13 and 14).
-These results are consistent with the results of wind^{6,36-39} and freshwater^{48,49} forcing simulations with coupled GCMs.
+Additional ocean-only simulations show that surface westerly changes drive SO cooling on sub-decadal timescales, but ultimately enhance SO warming after several decades (Supplementary Figs 12 and 14).
+Moreover, freshwater forcing simulations suggest that changes in the hydrologic cycle produce only modest cooling south of the ACC (Supplementary Figs 13 and 14).
+These results are consistent with the results of wind7,37-40 and freshwater forcing simulations with coupled GCMs.

-Observations and a hierarchy of GCM simulations suggest that delayed warming of the SO, poleward of the ACC, is a fundamental consequence of circumpolar upwelling and equatorward transport of surface waters by the SO's climatological residual-mean MOC.
-Spatial variations in mixed layer depths, patterns of radiative forcing and feedbacks, changes in the hydrologic cycle, and changes in atmospheric and oceanic circulations all appear to play a secondary role in shaping the SO response to GHG-induced warming.
-These results suggest that while ocean heat uptake curbs surface warming at the global scale, the slow pace of warming in the SO is instead due to meridional OHT changes driven by regional ocean circulations; in turn, heat uptake peaks in the SO because the sea-surface warms slowly relative to the overlying atmosphere.
+Observations and a hierarchy of GCM simulations show that delayed warming of the SO, poleward of the ACC, is a fundamental consequence of circumpolar upwelling and equatorward transport of surface waters by the SO's climatological residual-mean MOC.
+Spatial variations in mixed layer depths, patterns of radiative forcing and feedbacks, changes in the hydrologic cycle, and changes in atmospheric and oceanic circulations all seem to play a secondary role in shaping the SO response to GHG-induced warming.
+These results suggest that although ocean heat uptake curbs surface warming at the global scale, the slow pace of warming in the SO is instead due to meridional OHT changes driven by regional ocean circulations; in turn, heat uptake peaks in the SO because the sea surface warms slowly relative to the overlying atmosphere.